 The school ensures that members of staff are aware of the need to act on concerns about the welfare of a child immediately and to speak with the DSL or DDSL in accordance with this policy.
 Staff need to be alert to signs of abuse and know how to respond to a pupil who may tell of abuse.
 The school provides child protection training within the induction programme for all new staff and volunteers.
-The three-yearly training for staff is provided either by Milton Keynes Safeguarding Board, an external welfare agency acceptable to Milton Keynes Safeguarding Board, or those who are DSLs within the school and have upto-date inter-agency training.
+This also includes providing the school Antibullying (cyberbullying, prejudice-based and discriminatory bullying) policy and the Mental Health Policy.
+The three-yearly training for staff is provided either by Milton Keynes Safeguarding Board, an external welfare agency acceptable to Milton Keynes Safeguarding Board, or those who are DSLs within the school and have up-to-date inter-agency training.